Shachar97/matala2-observer/README.md

 the tests are in folders test/java.

 ## interfaces:
-Member: for object classes that we want to
+Member: for object classes that we want to listen to UndoableStringBuilder type
+Sender: for classes that want them to use UndoableStringBuilder methods and share it with their members.

 ## GroupAdmin:
 implement from Sender interface, his fields are ArrayList that hold all his member types, and UndoableStringBuilder (USB), that we build in the previous work.